tslocke/hobo/doc/manual/controllers.markdown

 which performs a permission check first.

-The response is either a redirect or an ajax part update as appropriate.
+The response is either a redirect or an ajax part update as appropriate unless you have rendered or redirected in a supplied block.

 ## Owner actions